Joinesty/nullafi-java-sdk-examples/README.md

 - Java SE >= 8
 - Maven >= 3.6.0

-How to install the SDK at your project
+How to use the SDK at your project
 ---
 - Import the Maven Plugin Dependency from [Central Repository](https://search.maven.org/artifact/com.joinesty/nullafi-java-sdk).
 Example:
 ```xml